varjolab/ProteoGyver/README.md

 #### Limitations
 - MzTab is currently not supported for pipeline or API input
-- MzTab support in general is experimental
+- MzTab support in general is experimental, and mostly reliant on mztab files following the format specified in the [HUPO-PSI github](https://github.com/HUPO-PSI/mzTab/tree/master/examples/1_0-Proteomics-Release) by the labelfree_SQI.mzTab.

 ### Input options guide